sam20code/SpringBootProject-JobListing/README.md

 # Spring Boot Project - JobListing
 A Spring Boot application using MongoDB a database.
+Which allows user to perform post job, retrieves job, search job features.
+Key concepts this applications highlights CRUD operation, efficient search query by indexing and making custom method to interact with database

 ---
 ## Technologies Used: